spyder-ide/spyder-api-docs/docs/extension_developer_guide.md

    its functionality.
 An example of this would be a completion provide, that would extend the available completion providers.
 Another example would be a new Prpoject Type, that would allow users to create specific types of projects with custom creation, starting, and closing logic.
+There are two types of plugin in spyder:
+   * Spyder dockable plugins, which provide a new pane within Spyder and may provide more extensions, like menus, status bar widgets, actions and extensions to other plugins via their API.
+   * Spyder plugins, which only provide more extensions, like menus, status bar widgets, actions and extensions to other plugins via their API.

 The Spyder application is comprised of:

-* The spyder main window application object
+* The Spyder main window
+* Spyder Plugins
-* Plugins
+* Spyder Dockable Plugins
-* Some global widgets
-* Some global utilities

 Plugins are distributed as python packages, so you can write plugins and publish them in PyPI or Conda forge.